1994 Boston Red Sox season

 The 1994 Boston Red Sox season was the 94th season in the franchise's Major League Baseball history.
 The season was cut short by the 1994–95 Major League Baseball strike, and there was no postseason.
-When the strike started on August 12, the Red Sox were in fourth place in the American League East with a record of 54 wins and 61 losses, 17 games behind the New York Yankees.
+When the strike started on August 12, the Red Sox were in fourth place in the American League East with a record of 54–61, seventeen games behind the New York Yankees.